The Upper Cuts

 The Upper Cuts is a compilation album of house music by Alan Braxe.
 It was released on Play It Again Sam records in June 2005.

 History

 Xavier de Rosnay, one of the two members of Justice, and graphic designer So Me designed the artwork.

+A reissue of the album was released on 31 March 2023, which included remastered tracks and previously unreleased tracks.